-It’s regrettable that a caterpillar was twisted in a box.
+Regrettably, a caterpillar was twisted in a box.
 I fixed it by pressing with a finger, but is this the limit?
-There are many tracks hidden by the side armor, so if a flat surface down, there is no problem.
+There are many tracks hidden by the side armor, so if a flat surface is down, there is no problem.
 Even so, the Caterpillar is the life of a tank, I wanted Xact to be put more care.
-I also had a Trumpeter kit, I wonder I have both a belt and a link tracks in that kit, but there’s not such a nice story.
+I also had a Trumpeter kit, I wonder I have both a belt and link tracks in that kit, but there’s not such a nice story.

 Behind the AFV body, various parts are pretty complicated and it is more difficult to assemble than it looks.
 It might have been better to install the wire rope a bit later.
 But at the very end, I can not install it messed up.
 Well, it may be fine if parts are misaligned but firmly glued.

 Unfortunately, it was impossible to move up and down as the barrel was fixed.
-Horizontal shooting position is a good-looking appearance.
+The horizontal shooting position is a good-looking appearance.
 There is another option to put a plastic board at the root, and was a little more upswing is better, maybe.

 I finally bought Fire HD 10 at the Amazon sale.
-I’m afraid that it seems to be all my life tied up with Amazon, such as video contents and music.
+I’m afraid that it seems to be all my life tied up with Amazon, such as video content and music.

 The gun barrel is very long and it seems to be powerful anyhow, seems to be a strong tank.
 After completing the assembly, you can use the belt caterpillar as long as the mold is good, I think it’s no need to change to connected plastic tracks.

-It is in the middle of two color camouflage painting.
+It is in the middle of the two-color camouflage painting.
 The painting instruction is the color mixture of Tamiya acrylic paint.
 Because I’m Creos paint user, I choose Mr. Color #321 light brown and #303 Green FS34102.
 There is a gradation of light and shadow, it does not have to be chosen so nervously.

 The decals included in the kit are quite simple and have only numbers.
 Since there is no particular explanation as to where the number to paste, let’s arrange it by myself referring to real AFV photographs.

 Fujimi’s new year lucky bag, a special IJN 10000 yen set arrived.
 Ya! lucky!
 I want to say so, but I am very sorry for the items, personally.
 Battleship Yamato’s pre-commissioning maintenance Diorama set, battleship Hiei, aircraft carrier Taiho, heavy cruiser Chokai only 4 boxes only.
 Hmmm, maybe I thought that I was mistakenly sent as a set of 5000 yen, so I checked the slip but it’s right.
-Apparently, Yamato Diorama is a problem that the price is 21,000 yen.
+Yamato Diorama is a problem that the price is 21,000 yen.
 Really?
 This kit includes Yamato at the time of commissioning and aircraft carrier Hosho.
 Even if diorama’s bonus parts are attached, 20,000 yen is too high.
-I did not have much experience of ship models, I was planning to make Yamato after raising my skill, but I guess that the kit will come in such an unexpected way.
-Should I buy an optional photo-etched parts and make it with equipment in 1939, or should I make a diorama with reference to kit box photo?
+I did not have much experience with ship models, I was planning to make Yamato after raising my skill, but I guess that the kit will come in such an unexpected way.
+Should I buy optional photo-etched parts and make it with equipment in 1939, or should I make a diorama regarding kit box photos?
 I don’t know how many people are saying it is a lucky rare item, but I guess it was pressed as inventory disposal.
 If there are about 8 boxes of ordinary kits and one set of photo-etched parts, then a calendar.
 Is it too greedy?
-I think that there were many customers who anticipate about these contents from the past trends.
+I think that many customers anticipate these contents from past trends.
 It was grumbling on a Fujimi’s lucky bag that has bingo and trash.
-Penny wise and pound foolish.
+Pennywise and pound are foolish.